ShovelsAI/shovels-marketing/content/posts/feb-23-newsletter.md

 Category: Company
 Tags: company
 Authors: Ryan Buckley
-Summary: We raised money and increased prices!
-Description: I'm excited to share the latest updates from Shovels and our journey in the world of building permit data.
+Summary: I'm excited to share the latest updates from Shovels and our journey in the world of building permit data.
 We've raised a seed round from reputable investors, allowing us to move forward with our plans.
 Our conversations with property technology and construction financing companies have been fruitful, and we're thrilled to have a roadmap and budget in place for the year ahead.
 We've also made progress in addressing data challenges, which are common in our field.
 I'm grateful for the support and advice we've received, and I'm looking forward to sharing more exciting news in our upcoming funding round announcement.

 ## Shovels Feb 2023 Newsletter
 <br>